Welcome to today's edition of the Rush 24-7 podcast.

 They're siding with the White House.

-So that's that's the umbrella.
+So that's the umbrella.

-Other stuff we're gonna get to.
+Other stuff we're going to get to.

 Here's a story out of New York.